 Education and Social Work Menu

-The ELLT department at Thompson Rivers University is proud to facilitate an ESL scholarship endowment award for international students.
+The ELLT Department at Thompson Rivers University is proud to facilitate an EAP scholarship endowment award for international students.

-- The student must have a minimum of three ESAL courses in each of the semesters that they have attended or are attending at TRU.
+- The student must have taken a minimum of two EAP courses in the past year at TRU.

 - The student cannot be a fully funded/sponsored student.

-- The student must have an average of B+ in all completed ESAL classes or a worthy candidate may be selected at the discretion of the committee.
+- The student must have an average of B+ in all completed EAP classes or a worthy candidate may be selected at the discretion of the committee.

 This award would not have been possible without the support of the TRU and greater Kamloops communities.